Toseris/LITA-Capstone-Project/README.md

 EDA involves the examination of data to uncover patterns, spot anomalies, and check assumption.
 It also involved the exploring of the Data to answer some questions about the Data such as ;
 - What is the size of the dataset (number of rows and columns)?
-- What are the monthly, quarterly, and yearly sales trends?
-Is there an observable upward or downward trend over time?
 - Are there any duplicate rows or records that need to be removed?
 - Is there sufficient data to answer the key questions or support a model?
 - How many unique customers, products, and regions are there in the dataset?
-- Which products generate the highest sales, and what is their percentage contribution to overall sales?
-- Which regions or cities have the highest sales, and how do they compare with other regions?
-- Are certain product categories consistently performing well across all regions?
-- Based on historical data, what are potential future sales trends?

 ### Data Analysis
   ---